The Department of Public Service consists of the following divisions:

 The Planning and Energy Resources Division (PERD) develops programs, policies, and plans that promote energy efficiency, renewable energy, and least cost energy planning in Vermont.
 PERD initiates, coordinates, implements, monitors, and evaluates a wide variety of programs and initiatives directed at evaluating and promoting state energy policies.
 The division develops and revises the state's energy plans, analyzes utility proposals for the purchase of energy resources and the building of facilities and transmission lines, reviews proposed utility integrated resource plans, and supports litigation with technical support and expert witness testimony.
 In addition, PERD serves as the Vermont State Energy Office under the U.S. Department of Energy (DOE) State Energy Program and hosts the Clean Energy Development Fund.

 The Consumer Affairs & Public Information (CAPI) Division assists consumers in reaching informal resolution of complaints against regulated utilities; advocates for policies that protect consumer interests; and educates consumers about utility issues so they can more effectively advocate for themselves.
 CAPI handles several thousand public inquiries and complaints each year regarding utility practices either specific to the consumer's situation or in general.
 When a consumer has been unable to resolve her/his complaint directly with the utility, CAPI investigates with the utility and seeks informal resolution of the matter.
-Additionally, CAPI also provides expert testimony in cases before the Vermont Public Service Board (Board) that pertain to regulated-utility customer service or consumer protection issues.
+Additionally, CAPI also provides expert testimony in cases before the Vermont Public Utility Commission (Commission) that pertain to regulated-utility customer service or consumer protection issues.
 CAPI has been instrumental in the establishment of measurable and enforceable service quality standards for most of the state's energy, telecommunications and cable companies.
 CAPI is active at the regional and national levels on utility-related consumer protection issues that affect consumers across the country.
-CAPI also provides trainings to utilities and consumer advocate groups regarding Board rules to reduce the incidence of consumer complaints by improving utility practices.
+CAPI also provides trainings to utilities and consumer advocate groups regarding Commission rules to reduce the incidence of consumer complaints by improving utility practices.
 These trainings also help to improve relationships with the utilities so that CAPI advocates can better work with utilities on behalf of consumers.

 For our staff directory and other contact related information, please visit our Contact Us page.